axieinfinity/ronin-documentation/docs/node-operators/setup/cli.md

 ---

 # Build a Ronin CLI
 This guide demonstrates how to build a Ronin CLI (command-line tool) and compile the node binary on your own instead of using a packed binary from Docker.
-With the CLI tool, you can install the Ronin node and configure it as a full node (default), validator node, or archive node.
+With the CLI tool, you can install the Ronin node and configure it as a non-validator node (default), validator node, or archive node.

 ### Prerequisites
 To build the Ronin CLI, you need to install the following dependencies: